Pakistan Television F.C.: Second division

 In 2009–10 season, the club topped their group in the Football Federation League to qualify for the finals.
 They lost 1–0 to Sui Southern Gas and failed to get promoted back to Pakistan Premier League.

 The club qualified for the final stages of 2010–11 Pakistan Football Federation League, they finished third in their group, failing to get promotion.

 In the 2011–12 Pakistan Football Federation League the club topped their initial group to qualify for final stages, however the club finished two point behind rivals Zarai Taraqiati.
 The 2012–13 Football Federation League season was their worst second division ever as they lost 3 and draw 1 out of 4 matches, with scoring 2 goals and conceding 8 as they finished bottom of the initial group.
 In 2013–14, Pakistan Television were placed in group with Higher Education Commission and Bhatti United, and were favorites to top the group, however the club lost both the matches and finished bottom of the group.
 In 2014–15 season the club topped their initial group, winning both their games, in the final stages they lost all three matches, conceding 10 goals and scoring zero.

-Rivalry

-The club shares rivalry with Pakistan Railways as both of the club have spent most of their seasons in the second division.
-The club also shared a brief rivalry with Zarai Taraqiati due to both clubs sharing same home ground.
-Zarai Taraqiati got dissolved in the mid-2013 season.

-Pakistan Railways

-The clubs first met in 2005–06 Football Federation League season.
-Both the clubs were placed in the same group, Pakistan Railways the first game 3–1 and lost the second 1–0.
-The most recent meeting between the both sides was in the 2011–12 Pakistan Football Federation League, with Pakistan Television defeating Pakistan Railways 3–0.
+The club last competed at the 2019 PFF National Challenge Cup.